gaudiatech/katagames-gl-docs/README.md

 # Katagames Global Repo

-Subject: general documentation/global repo for all users and game developers who use [https://kata.games](KATA.GAMES)
+This is the global repo+general documentation for all users, and game developers who use [KATA.GAMES](https://kata.games)

-## contribute
+## How to contribute?

+- Use the wiki (you can ask for perms via [Discord](https://discord.gg/UyCkFW7se6) if you wish to edit it);
-you can use the wiki, create issues to describe bugs precisely, etc.
+- Create issues to describe bugs in the most precise way;
+- Improve the documentation via a Pull Request;
+- etc.